Sidney-Bernardin/PubSub/README.md

 git clone https://github.com/Sidney-Bernardin/PubSub.git
 cd PubSub
 ```
-Then run on your machine or with Docker.
+Then run directly on your machine or with Docker.

 #### Run the Go program yourself.
 ``` bash